Paul Kester: Life and career

 Kester worked on nearly 30 plays over his career.
 His most successful Broadway effort was probably The Woman of Bronze, which ran for 252 performances between September 1920 and April 1921 at Manhattan's Frazee Theatre.
 He also authored a number of books, with His Own Country (1917) most likely the more popular.

 Described as shy and diffident, Kester preferred country life to that of the city.
 In 1902, with his brother, he purchased and renovated Woodlawn Plantation in Northern Virginia.
 Five years later the two acquired nearby Gunston Hall, where Vaughan Kester died in 1911.
 A few years later Kester and his mother relocated to Belmont, an estate near Alexandria, Virginia, which is today part of the campus of St. Stephen's & St. Agnes School.

 Kester spent his final years at Lake Mohegan, a small community near Peekskill, New York.
 He died there in 1933 at the age of 62, a victim of thrombosis.
 At the time the closest surviving member of his family was the mezzo-soprano opera singer Florence Wickham, a cousin.
-He is buried in the graveyard at Pohick Church, once the parish church of Gunston Hall; at one time he had as a member of the church vestry.
+He is buried in the graveyard at Pohick Church, once the parish church of Gunston Hall; at one time he had served as a member of the church vestry.